-1. Definitions.
-OK, it's simple.
 Annuals are the ones that grow and bloom quickly from seed, then die at the end of their first year.
 However, they often drop seed and return to some degree as new plants.

 Perennials are the ones that grow more slowly, don't bloom until their second year, and then return year after year from the same roots, forming larger and larger clumps.

-2. How the two differ in growth.
 When you plant the seed of an annual, normally it's up and growing in a week or less.
 Many are in bloom within 4 or 5 more weeks.
 Most all annual flower plants are full grown and in full bloom within 3 months.

 Perennials?
 Plant the seed in spring or summer (it doesn't matter when, as long as it has some time to grow) and all you'll see is small leaf growth before winter.
 It's because these seeds are making root growth during their entire first growing season…after all, they are gong to have to go through the winter, unlike annuals.
 Don't expect flowers.

 A seed of a daisy plant, for example, makes only 2 or 3-inch leaves near the ground its first year.
 Then the second year, in spring, it bounds out of the ground with big glossy leaves, and stalks with beautiful flowers up to 24" tall!
-That's how a perennial plant develops from seed---totally different from an annual.
+That's how a perennial plant develops from seed—totally different from an annual.

-3. How long do the two types bloom, once they're established?
-Here's the biggie, when it comes to color in a meadow, the thing most meadow gardeners want more than anything else: The average annual flower plant blooms for 2 to 3 months.
+When it comes to color in a meadow, the thing most meadow gardeners want more than anything else: The average annual flower plant blooms for 2 to 3 months.
 The average perennial flower plant blooms for 2 to 3 weeks.

-Do the math, and it's obvious.
 Annuals, plant for plant, add about 4 times the color to your meadow in a given year than perfectly grown, mature perennials.
 (Of course, as perennials become large clumps, they add more flowers, but their bloom period is always short, compared to annuals.)

-4. Why our regional mixes contain about 50% of each.
 A fine wildflower seed mixture is artfully blended to create bloom for the gardener over the entire growing season, spring to fall.
 Also, since no one is cutting back dying flowers, as in a perennial border, the various species should bloom roughly from shortest flowers to tallest.
 That way, new, fresh taller flowers will cover the fading shorter ones as the meadow evolves through the year.
 What's more, most meadow gardeners want this ongoing color the first year and also the second and beyond.

-OK, good bloom the first year is easy, since the mixtures contain about 50% annuals.
+Good bloom the first year is easy, since the mixtures contain about 50% annuals.
 And the annual seeds are there for more than color.
 They're there for a "good gardening reason" as well.
 Since the perennials in the mix do not bloom, and make very small growth, the spreading annual plants tend to "fill the ground", warding off weeds during the first year.
 (After all, as everyone knows, anywhere you leave an open space in the soil, nature will quickly plant a weed.)
 Then during your second spring, your annual plants that filled the spaces are dead and gone, and the perennials are ready to burst into large plants filling the spaces saved for them.